Raising the bar for company behavior by influencing the rules that govern how business gets done

 Mandatory Human Rights Due Diligence

-Shift is actively working with government agencies, businesses and civil society organizations to advance a constructive discussion on mandatory human rights due diligence.
+Shift is actively working with government agencies, businesses and civil society organizations to advance a constructive proposals for mandatory human rights due diligence.

 - Read this discussion draft on the ‘signals of seriousness’ that national regulators should consider to assess the quality of a company’s HRDD